weldlabucsb/DataAnalysis/readme.md

 - setupPlotWrap: a wrapper function for setupPlot that allows you to feed it the full options struct of your plot function, so that the copy/pasted block doesn't end up being quite so obnoxious.
 Call it like this:

+- collectRunDatas.mlapp: this function is used to generate selected RunDatas from a RunDataLibrary, which presumably is generated from autoLibraryGenerator application.
+Take that RunDataLibrary, load it into matlab, and then call this function.

 ```matlab
 [plot_title, figure_filename] = setupPlotWrap( figure_handle, options, RunDatas, dependent_var, varied_variable_name, legendvars, varargin);
 ```